sgmurphy/wordpress-plugins/simple-history/readme.txt

 Donate link: https://www.paypal.me/eskapism
 Tags: history, audit log, event log, user tracking, activity Tested up to: 6.5
-Stable tag: 4.15.1
+Stable tag: 4.16.0

-Easily track and view the changes made on your WordPress site, providing a comprehensive audit trail of user activities.
-See who created a page, uploaded an attachment or approved a comment, and more.
+Track changes and user activities on your WordPress site.
+See who created a page, uploaded an attachment, and more, for a complete audit trail.

 ## Description